Parental leave in the United States: Proposed legislation

-Since the start of President Biden's presidency, the issue of parental leave and improving benefits for parents and children has been a topic of interest for proposals of new legislation and was most recently readdressed in his extensive budget plan for government spending in 2024.
+Since the start of President Joe Biden's presidency, the issue of parental leave and improving benefits for parents and children has been a topic of interest for proposals of new legislation and was most recently readdressed in his extensive budget plan for government spending in 2024.
 One theme for President Biden's budget plan is centered around parents and children in the United States, in which Biden proposed a federally mandated, paid 12-week leave program for employees protected under the current Family and Medical Leave Act, as well as penalty-free paid sick days off.
 In this $6.8 trillion budget package, $325 billion would be set aside to fund this paid time off in replacement of parents taking unpaid leave.
-This is in addition to other key plans for improving parents' ability to support their children through universal pre-k and making other childcare centers such as daycare cheaper, addressing issues debated around childcare affordability in the United States with rising costs placing a financial impact on working parents.
+This is in addition to other key plans for improving parents' ability to support their children through universal preschool and making other childcare centers such as daycare less expensive, addressing issues debated around childcare affordability in the United States with rising costs placing a financial impact on working parents.

 President Biden's heavy budget proposal for the fiscal year of 2024 has sparked uncertainty, however, about the ability to be passed through the government's split Congress and approval from the Republican House.
 Even before President Biden officially released his laid-out budget, Republican members of Congress were expected to be quick to reject this plan.
 This is in regards to dealing with the government's debt and raising the U.S. debt-ceiling; Biden's budget would increase taxes by 25% for the wealthy and large companies in order to support these programs without federal borrowing, which Biden believes will boost the economy by improving social programs without delving into the government's spending pocket, while the Republican party believes that the government must instead entirely limit spending without taxation to deal with the debt.